Democracy can be a great system, but it also has some risky aspects.

 What This Means For Metal Buyers

-In theory, the Brexit should add pressure to metal prices in the short-term.
+In theory, Brexit should add pressure to metal prices in the short-term.
 However, these are just predictions.
 Fortunately, metal buyers don’t need to rely on predictions.
 They need to constantly monitor markets and react to the most recent market information.
 One thing is for sure: volatility is going to pick up and metal buyers better have a plan.